az0422/sar/README.md

 | PC            | Program Counter                           |

 ## TODO
-* make assembler
+* Make assembler
-* find the bugs and fix
+* Find the bugs and fix
 * Add some features for architecture